mipimipi/smsync/README.md

 The synchronization between master and slave is done based on timestamps.
 If new music has been added to the master since the last synchronization, smsync only replicates / converts the added files.
 If you have deleted files or folders on the master since the last synchronization, smsync deletes its counterparts on the slave.

 The synchronization can be done stepwise.
 That's practical if a huge number of files has to be synchronized.
-In this case, the synchronization can be interrupted and continued at a later point in time.
+In this case, the synchronization can be interrupted (with e.g. CTRL-C) and continued at a later point in time.

 ### Parallel Processing